Remote Acceptance Testing of Automation Projects

 Before the COVID-19 pandemic, acceptance testing of automation projects was conducted in person, with multiple subject matter experts attending.
 Factory acceptance tests (FATs) were conducted on the system integrator’s (SI) premises, executed by a representative of the SI and witnessed by a representative of the client.
 FATs could be a simulated operation of the automation system on a bench or the full operation of a machine, skid (prefabricated modular process), or system.
 Site acceptance tests (SATs) were conducted on client sites in situ, after initial commissioning and before operations.
 During SATs, all field equipment is connected and operational.

 Acceptance test protocols are executed during FATs and SATs.
 They are approved before execution and during execution; the tester and reviewer/witness initial and date each test and sign that the tests were conducted correctly.
 The aim of the tests is to verify that the system is compliant with the requirements and the design specification.
 The granularity of the requirements can vary between industries.
-In the pharmaceutical sector, the ISPE Good Automated Manufacturing Practice (GAMP)
+In the pharmaceutical sector, the ISPE Good Automated Manufacturing Practice (GAMP)1 is used as a guide.

 Measures had been put in place to reduce the close contact of engineers during COVID-19 restrictions, including working from home, and this presented a unique set of challenges for those working in the sector.
 The writing of requirements, design documentation, and test scripts, and the configuration of hardware and software, can be conducted from home.
 However, conducting remote factory acceptance testing requires a methodology to allow projects to proceed to the site for site acceptance testing for validation before handover.
 The objective of our research: What techniques and procedures are required to enable reliable remote acceptance testing of automation projects?